 Grand Riviera Theatre, Detroit, Michigan

-The Grand Riviera Theatre in Detroit, Michigan was once a beautiful theatre that sat at the northwest corner of Grand River Avenue and Riviera Street that served the public for generations before it was closed and later demolished in 1999.
+The Grand Riviera Theatre in Detroit, Michigan, was once a beautiful theatre at the northwest corner of Grand River Avenue and Riviera Street.
+It served the public for generations before it was closed and later demolished in 1999.

 Grand Riviera Theatre Interior, Detroit, Michigan, 1925.

-The theatre was built by the Grand Riviera Theatre Company and was designed by John Eberson in an Italian Renaissance style with a spectacular auditorium that looked like an outdoor courtyard.
-The theatre opened on August 25, 1925, with a seating capacity is 2,773.
+The Grand Riviera Theatre Company built it and designed it by John Eberson in an Italian Renaissance style.
+Its spectacular auditorium, which looked like an outdoor courtyard, opened on August 25, 1925.
+The theatre has a seating capacity of 2,773.

 The Grand Riviera Theatre Company opened the venue with the following dedication: